defcello/PatchCorral/README.md

 ===========
 Earlier this year (2013), I participated in a production of "Children of Eden" which required 3 keyboardists and a vast array of instruments, often exotic, for them to switch around on.
 Using some electronic pianos, a laptop, a wireless router, and a Roland Fantom XR, I wrote a Python program that would pipe the keyboards' MIDI events into different input channels of the Roland Fantom XR and would host a web server for the keyboardists to use the browser of a WiFi touchscreen device (e.g. tablet, smart phone, etc.) to select the instrument they wanted to play.
 My next musical "Shrek the Musical" looks to have a similar situation.
 Therefore, I'm opening this project to the public since others may be able to use it and/or contribute.

+Currently, the software is strongly catered to "Children of Eden" and my own synthesis equipment.
+The design of the program will likely improve, making it easier to swap out shows and expanding its synthesizer support.

 License
 =======
 GNU GPL v3 (http://www.gnu.org/licenses/#GPL)